freeway-projects/devdep/README.md

 as this will be a folder where shared folders will be stored.
 And chmod 777 this directory.

-and on the VM create a directory called /home/sites as root - 755 root:root

 Then in the Vagrantfile add in the share:

     config.vm.synced_folder "../site_files", "/home/sites"